WISPO-POP/PowerPlots.jl/docs/src/examples/basic examples.md

 ```

 # Branch line styles
 The line style of branches can be customized by using `branch_linestyle_rules`.
 This setting lets you define which columns in the branch data determine the line style and how specific values in that column map to selected styles.
-The length of `branch_linestyle_labels` must be equal to the number of defined rules plus one.
+The length of `branch_linestyle_labels` must be equal to the number of defined rules plus the one which defines default.
+The dash pattern `[stroke, space]` sets the `strokeDash` parameter in Vega, which determines the line style.
+See [Vega Line Mark documentation](https://vega.github.io/vega/docs/marks/line/) for further information.

 ```@example power_data
 # add new columns to branch data